Sustainable Nanomaterials for Drug Delivery and Biomedical Innovation

 Day 1: Foundations of Sustainable Nanomedicine

-- Introduction to Nanomaterials in Medicine: Types and classifications (e.g., liposomes, dendrimers, carbon nanotubes)
+- Introduction to Nanomaterials: Types and classifications (e.g., liposomes, dendrimers, carbon nanotubes)

-- Principles of sustainable nanomaterial design: Eco-friendly and biocompatible approaches
+- Principles of Biological Nanomaterials as Sustainable, Eco-friendly and biocompatible

-- Green synthesis of nanomaterials: Methods, challenges, and advantages
+- Green synthesis of nanomaterials and its advantages

-- Tools: Python (for basic modeling), Pandas, Matplotlib (for plotting), Colab/Jupyter (for interactive coding)
+- Pandas, Matplotlib (for plotting), Colab/Jupyter (for interactive coding)

 Day 2: Design, Characterization & Optimization